How To Appreciate The Little Things In Your Marriage

 How to appreciate the little things in your marriage

 So, you may be wondering how to start appreciating the little things.
 It may seem like this mindset change will take a lot of work and time.
 The truth is, it is an easy change, and, with time, it can become a habit that you don't have to put effort into.
-Here are a few ways you can appreciate the little things in your marriage.
+Here are a few ways you can appreciate the little things in your married life.

 Slow down